-Children who have articulation difficulties often have trouble with fine motor skills.
-If your child has a hard time holding a crayon correctly, try building up the strength of the writing fingers/tripod grasp with these types of activities:
+Children with articulation difficulties often have difficulty with fine motor skills.
+If your child has a hard time holding a crayon correctly, try building the strength of the writing fingers/tripod grasp with activities to strengthen the writing fingers.

 1) Encourage your child to use only the writing fingers to crumble squares of tissue paper and then glue them onto a simple coloring page, filling in the space that would typically be colored in.
 The crumpled tissue balls can be picked up with a strawberry huller and placed into a bowl.
 It’s also fun to play Sneaky Squirrel using the strawberry hullers.